Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud

 Light-induced forces on matter over wavelength and sub-wavelength spatial scales have wide applicability in quantum sensing and metrology~\cite{nat2021}, ranging from the novel design of periodic potential landscapes~\cite{porto2018,zoller2016,yavuz2013} to the innovative transport and sorting of particles~\cite{optica2020}.
-In particular, considerable interest has focused on the noise-induced directed motion of particles in the absence of a net force~\cite{cubren16}, with special attention devoted to cold atoms confined in dissipative optical lattices where environmental noise in the form of spontaneous emission is significant~\cite{cubren16,cubero2012,gryn96,aspect1998,cecile99,grynreview,schiren02,renzoni02a, renzoni03,grynpra2003,schiavoni2003,renzoniprl2004,gommers2005,gommers2006, renzoni2007pra,renzoni2008prl,lebedev2009,cubero2010,cubero2011pre,umeapra12011, umeapra22011,wichol12,samir22}.
+In particular, considerable interest has focused on the Brownian noise-induced directed motion of particles in the absence of a net force~\cite{cubren16,hanggi2009,reimann2002}.
+These Brownian ratchets are central to any discussion of nanoscale transport, ranging from how natural biomolecular protein motors fuelled by stochastic collisions with surrounding water molecules transport intracellular cargo, to the design of artificial nanomachinery that can efficiently convert random environmental fluctuations to useful work~\cite{cubren16}.
+On a fundamental level the study of these Brownian ratchets enables an analysis of limitations imposed by the second law of thermodynamics in nonlinear stochastic processes~\cite{hanggi2009,reimann2002}.
+Cold atoms confined in dissipative optical lattices, where environmental noise in the form of spontaneous emission is significant, serve as ideally-controlled models that offer key insights into understanding Brownian ratchets~\cite{cubren16,cubero2012,gryn96,aspect1998,cecile99,grynreview,schiren02,renzoni02a, renzoni03,grynpra2003,schiavoni2003,renzoniprl2004,gommers2005,gommers2006, renzoni2007pra,renzoni2008prl,lebedev2009,cubero2010,cubero2011pre,umeapra12011, umeapra22011,wichol12,samir22}.